Olivera Nedeljković: Early life and private career

 Nedeljković was born in Peć, Kosovo and Mehotija, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 She co-founded Kosovouniverzum with her brothers in Peć in 1979 and worked with the company until 1987.
 She subsequently co-founded Karić Turist in Belgrade in 1989 and served as a director on its board.
 Nedeljković has also been active with her family's Braća Karić foundation and has worked in the private sector.

 She pursued higher education as a mature student at the University of Belgrade Faculty of Commerce, attaining the title of Doctor of Economics.
 She has written academic works, including co-authoring the chapter, "Employing women in the western Balkans," in the volume, Women and Sustainability in Business: A Global Perspective (2017).
-She is also a painter and has had her worked exhibited in cities such as Belgrade and Niš; her works feature themes related to spirituality and the Serbian Orthodox Church.
+She is also a painter and has had her work exhibited in cities such as Belgrade and Niš; her works feature themes related to spirituality and the Serbian Orthodox Church.